gersonmoraes/dryunit/README.md

 ## Dryunit

-`ppx_dryunit` is an extension that automates boilerplate creation for the main OCaml unit test frameworks.
-It uses a few conventions to detect and setup the suites, and that is it.
+`ppx_dryunit` is an OCaml extension that automates boilerplate creation at build time, for the main unit test frameworks in OCaml ecosystem.
+It uses a few conventions to detect and setup the testsuites, and that is it.

 ### How DRY can you be?